LTUC/amman-dotnet-401d2/Projects/ProjReqs.md

 ## Requirements

-Your midterm project is broken up into 2 smaller projects (Full stack MVC project and API project).
-Full CRUD Web app and a custom API.
-Your Full CRUD web app will consume your custom API.
+Your midterm project is broken up into 2 smaller projects (Full stack CRUD MVC project and API project). your Full CRUD web app will consume your custom API.
 You may use a 3rd party API in addition, but it is not required.
 This may add some value to your project.

-Below are the requirements specific to each application, followed by requirements that both applications should contain.
+Below are the requirements specific to each project, followed by requirements that both projects should contain.

 ### Web App Requirements
 1. Use the MVC Architectural pattern